 - Document proving the amount of the pension;

-10. Proof that you have income that allows you to live in Portugal.
+10. Proof that you have an income that allows you to live in Portugal.

 Housing and Real Estate

-Cristina did preview my apartment, negotiated my rent, and with the legal team at Ei! reviewed my rental agreement, but I did the online searching.
+My migration specialist did preview my apartment, negotiated my rent, and reviewed my rental agreement, but I did the online searching.
 I used several online platforms to conduct my search.
+(UPDATE 3 May 2020: I have since purchased an apartment after living in two different rentals)

 Important to note: Portugal does not have an MLS like the States, so not all properties are searchable in one place.
 Portugal is represented by all the major international real estate firms such as Remax, Keller-Williams, etc.